Planned Diffusion: Planned Diffusion

 \textbf{Training Loss.} The goal of training is to maximize the joint probability over plan tokens and their content.
 Given an annotated dataset $\mathcal{D}$ in which a single clean example is given by $Y \in \mathcal{D}$, we decompose $Y$ into sets of planning tokens $Z$ and content tokens $X$, such that $Y = Z \cup X$. $X^t$ is a noised sequence of tokens under noise distribution $q_{t\mid 0}$ as previously defined.
 Thus, $X^t$ contains masked tokens with probability $t$.
 Let $f_\theta$ be the function to instantiate planned diffusion, parameterized by $\theta$.
 We use the notation $f_\theta(x,i)$ to signify that the model takes input $x$ and makes a prediction at index $i$ of the sequence.
 Finally, let $M_i(X)$ be an attention masking function that takes as input a sequence $X$ and outputs a subset $M_i(X) \subseteq X$ of the sequence that $f_\theta$ has access to at a particular index $i$.
 We describe the attention masking in more detail in the following paragraph.
 With $\mathrm{CE}$ as the cross-entropy loss, our overall training objective is given by

-Note that in the training objective, the same noise parameterized by $t$ is applied to diffusion spans across multiple iterations of planning and diffusion, where future diffusion spans will be conditioned on previously sampled diffusion spans.
+Note that in the training objective, the same noise parameterized by $t$ is applied to chunks across multiple iterations of planning and diffusion, where future diffusion chunks will be conditioned on previously sampled diffusion chunks.
 In this decision, we are applying the interpretation of a diffusion model as an any-order autoregressive model capable of supporting arbitrary conditional queries at inference time \citep{shi2024simplified}.
 The same technique is used by Llada 7B \citep{nie2025large}, which is trained with a diffusion objective, but during inference used for semi-autoregressive block sampling.

 \textbf{Attention Mask.} We implement the following rules via the attention mask $M_i$.
 First, planning tokens, which are composed of control tags and their attributes, are given causal attention (Plan 1 and 2 in Figure \ref{fig:attention_mask}).
-Second, tokens inside the same \texttt{<async>}\ldots\texttt{</async>} span use bidirectional attention, as required for diffusion-based parallel denoising (Diffusion 1 and 2 in Figure \ref{fig:attention_mask}).
-In Section \ref{sec:experimental-eval}, we also show that allowing fully bidirectional dense attention over diffusion spans is another valid and promising way to train planned diffusion denoising.
-Third, spans remain isolated from other spans until synchronization: before \texttt{<sync/>}, we enforce no cross-span attention; after \texttt{<sync/>}, subsequent tokens may attend to all previously completed \texttt{<async>} spans.
+Second, diffused tokens use bidirectional attention, as required for diffusion-based parallel denoising (Diffusion 1 and 2 in Figure \ref{fig:attention_mask}).
+In Section \ref{sec:experimental-eval}, we also show that restricting bidirectional dense attention within each chunk is another way to train planned diffusion.
+We refer to this variant as \emph{planned diffusion sparse attention} (PSDA), which enforces full independence between chunks.
+The attention mask for PDSA can be seen in Appendix \ref{app:mask}.